How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 There are three routes to UAE residency as a freelancer or remote worker:

-• Virtual Working Programme (VWP): For remote workers employed by or owning companies registered entirely outside the UAE.
+- Virtual Working Programme (VWP): For remote workers employed by or owning companies registered entirely outside the UAE.
 One-year renewable.
 As of April 2026, requires USD 5,000 per month with six consecutive months of bank statements.
-No path to Green or Golden Visa through this route.
+No direct path to Green or Golden Visa through this route.

-• Free Zone Freelance Permit: Self-sponsored residency tied to a UAE trade license.
+- Free Zone Freelance Permit: Self-sponsored residency tied to a UAE trade license.
 Can invoice UAE and international clients.
 Geographic restriction on physical service delivery within the zone.
-Path to Green Visa (5-year) and eventually Golden Visa (10-year).
+May support a later Green Visa only with the required MOHRE permit and other eligibility evidence; a Golden Visa requires a separate category.

-• Mainland MOHRE Permit: Self-sponsored, can service any UAE client and bid on government contracts.
+- Mainland MOHRE Permit: Self-sponsored, can service any UAE client and may be suitable for government-tender work subject to tender requirements.
 Requires an attested degree.
-Higher traditional banking success rate.
+It can be a better fit for some traditional-bank reviews.
 More administrative overhead (Wages Protection System for salary processing).

 Decision 2: Which free zone?